petersonR/bestNormalize/cran-comments.md

 The new version of the package performs some computationally intensive cross- validation.
 The example is relatively minimal and should not take much longer than it did in this case, but is necessary to show how the process works.
+The note may not show up if the runtime is quick enough.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package